polarity-lang/polarity-lang.github.io/content/publications.md

 weight = 3
 +++

-The design of polarity has been described in the following publication:
+The design of Polarity has been described in the following publications:

 - **(2026) Filling the Gaps of Polarity** Bohdan Liesnikov, David Binder and Tim Süberkrüb. *To Appear at Programming '26*